warsz/RepData_PeerAssessment1/PA1_template.md

   1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-Making sure the day names are outputed in English
+First making sure the day names are outputed in English

 ```r
 Sys.setlocale("LC_TIME", "English")